-Citation Summary First Offense Second Offense Third Offense 21 U.S.C. §§ 841(c), 802(33)-(35) Knowingly or intentionally (1) possessing a List I or List II chemical with intent to manufacture a controlled substance without legal authorization; or (2) possessing or distributing a List I or List II chemical knowing, or having reasonable cause to believe, that the listed chemical will be used to manufacture a controlled substance without legal authorization.
+Citation Summary First Offense Second Offense Third Offense 21 U.S.C. § 841(b)(6) Manufacturing, distributing, or dispensing a drug or counterfeit substance; possessing with intent to manufacture, distribute, or dispense a drug or counterfeit substance; or attempting to carry out one of these actions; and knowingly or intentionally using a poison, chemical, or other hazardous substance on federal land, thereby (1) creating a serious hazard to humans, wildlife, or domestic animals; (2) degrading or harming the environment or natural resources; or (3) polluting an aquifer, spring, stream, river, or body of water.
+Fined in accordance with Title 18 of the United States Code, imprisoned up to 5 years, or both.
+Fined in accordance with Title 18 of the United States Code, imprisoned up to 5 years, or both.
+Fined in accordance with Title 18 of the United States Code, imprisoned up to 5 years, or both.
+21 U.S.C. §§ 841(c), 802(33)-(35) Knowingly or intentionally (1) possessing a List I or List II chemical with intent to manufacture a controlled substance without legal authorization; or (2) possessing or distributing a List I or List II chemical knowing, or having reasonable cause to believe, that the listed chemical will be used to manufacture a controlled substance without legal authorization.
 For violations involving a List I chemical, fined in accordance with Title 18 of the United States Code, imprisoned up to 20 years, or both.
 For violations involving a List II chemical, fined in accordance with Title 18 of the United States Code, imprisoned up to 10 years, or both.
 For violations involving a List I chemical, fined in accordance with Title 18 of the United States Code, imprisoned up to 20 years, or both.
 For violations involving a List II chemical, fined in accordance with Title 18 of the United States Code, imprisoned up to 10 years, or both.
 For violations involving a List I chemical, fined in accordance with Title 18 of the United States Code, imprisoned up to 20 years, or both.
 For violations involving a List II chemical, fined in accordance with Title 18 of the United States Code, imprisoned up to 10 years, or both.
 21 U.S.C. §§ 841(c), 802(33)-(35) With the intention of evading the recordkeeping or reporting requirements of 21 U.S.C. § 830 or its subsequent regulations, receiving or distributing a reportable amount of any List I or List II chemical in units small enough that the making of records or filing of reports under that section is not required.
 Fined in accordance with Title 18 of the United States Code, imprisoned up to 10 years, or both.
 Fined in accordance with Title 18 of the United States Code, imprisoned up to 10 years, or both.
 Fined in accordance with Title 18 of the United States Code, imprisoned up to 10 years, or both.